scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 Systems Biology
 ---------------

 Whether a model biological system is multistationary or oscillatory, and whether this depends on its rate constants, are all properties of its steady-state locus.
-Following the survey of Gross et. al [GBH16]_ regarding uses of numerical algebraic geometry in this domain, one might seek to:
+Following the survey of Gross et al. [GBH16]_ regarding uses of numerical algebraic geometry in this domain, one might seek to:

 * determine which values of the rate and conserved-quantity parameters allow the model to have multiple steady states;
 * evaluate models with partial data (subsets of the :math:`x_i`) and reject those which don't agree with the data at steady state;